OSSystems/ZephyrBT/README.rst

 Zephyr Behaviour Tree
 #####################

-This repository is the Zephyr Behavior Tree module.
+This repository is the Zephyr Behaviour Tree module.

 Preparation
 ***********